Tingyi Holding: Leading Noodles And RTD Tea Player In China (OTCMKTS:TCYMY)

 Company Description

 Started in 1992 and listed on the Hong Kong Stock Exchange in 1996, Tingyi Holding is one of the leading food & beverage companies in China, and it generates more than 99% of its sales from the country.
 The company derived approximately 40.8% and 57.5% of its FY2019 revenue from its instant noodles and beverages business segments, respectively.
-Other food products contributed the remaining 1.7% of Tingyi Holding' FY2019 top line.
-In terms of earnings contribution, the instant noodles business accounted for 66.0% of Tingyi Holding' FY2019 net profit attributable to shareholders, while the beverage business contributed 28.4% of the company's net income last year.
+Other food products contributed the remaining 1.7% of Tingyi Holding's FY2019 top line.
+In terms of earnings contribution, the instant noodles business accounted for 66.0% of Tingyi Holding's FY2019 net profit attributable to shareholders, while the beverage business contributed 28.4% of the company's net income last year.

 Tingyi Holding has significant distribution and production capabilities, which help to cement its status as a leading Chinese food & beverage company.
 As of end-FY2019, Tingyi Holding's distribution network in China comprises of 371 sales offices, 182 warehouses, 36,186 wholesalers and 185,789 direct retailers.
 The company also has 165 and 425 production lines for its instant noodles and beverages businesses, respectively as of December 31, 2019.